-On the 31st May ten (some sources say nine) Albacores and nine Skuas bombed German pontoon bridges over the Nieuport Canal, near the coast North East of Dunkirk.
-Direct hits were claimed (an Albacore had three times the bomb-load of a Skua).
+On the 31st May ten (some sources say nine) Albacores and nine Skuas were tasked with bombing German pontoon bridges over the Nieuport Canal, near the coast, North-East of Dunkirk.
+Direct hits were claimed by the Skuas.
 Returning home the Skuas were engaged by 12 Messerschmitt Bf 109s of I/JG20 and two Skuas of 801 Squadron (L2917 and L3005) were shot down.
 Another Skua (L2881) crash landed back at Detling.
 The battle was not all one sided, the Skuas claimed one Bf109 shot down and another damaged.
 It seems the Messeschmitts may have broken off the chase to go after three Coastal Command Hudsons, who in turn escaped claiming another Bf109 shot down (LG20 did indeed loose 3 Bf109s in the time-frame concerned).
 The Skua that crash-landed back at Detling is probably the one described in Capt Eric Brown's "Wings of the Navy" and Alexander McKee's "Strike from the Sky", as providing an example of the Skua's sturdiness, with nine bullet holes in one propeller blade alone, the top cylinder of the Perseus engine shot away, along with the pilot's windscreen and canopy.
 On the ground the British 12th Infantry Brigade (consisting of the 2nd Bn Royal Fusiliers, 1st Bn South Lancashire Regt and 6th Bn The Black Watch) were holding the sector of the Dunkirk perimeter opposite Nieuport.
-They beat off strong attacks during the day helped by strong British air support, part of which must have been the attacks by the Albacores and Skuas.
-In the evening a concentration of troops German troops preparing for another major attack was caught by a British air attack and broken up, this is likely to have been by RAF Blenheim bombers.
+They beat off strong attacks during the day helped by British air support, part of which must have been the attacks by the Albacores and Skuas.
+A concentration of German troops preparing for another major attack in the same area was caught by a British air attack and broken up, this is likely to have been by RAF Blenheim bombers.

 On the 2nd June 806 Squadron engaged two Junkers 88 bombers, claiming to have damaging both (no corresponding incident in German records found).